SAP-archive/teched2020-DAT260/exercises/ex7/README.md

 **Create a GRAPH procedure, using the built-in Shortest_Path function.**

 ---
-The procedure below looks a similar to SQLScript procedures - the header describes input and output variables, followed by the actual code.
+The procedure below looks similar to a SQLScript procedure - the header describes input and output variables, followed by the actual code.
 The code below is a graph specific programming language called GRAPH.
 Instead of working with relational objects and operations like tables and SQL, GRAPH procedures operate on vertices and edges.
 The core of this procedure is the call of the built-in graph algorithm:

 `WeightedPath<BIGINT> p = Shortest_Path(:g, :v_start, :v_end, :i_direction);`